3511 NW 91st Ave, Suite 102 Doral, FL 33172 ☎ +1 (305) 379-7500

 The EPA hosts a yearly “Biggest Loser” style contest among commercial and public sector buildings to see who can save the most energy and fight climate change.

-Parmenter will be competing in this competition in order to encourage energy use reduction within its own portfolio, and to spur competition across the industry as a whole.
+Parmenter Realty Partners completed in this competition in order to encourage energy use reduction within its own portfolio, and to spur competition across the industry as a whole.

 The Lighting Energy Efficiency in Parking (LEEP) Campaign is a program offering free guidance and recognition to facility owners interested in implementing energy efficient lighting solutions in their parking facilities.
 Joining the LEEP Campaign will provides access to tools and expertise to lower the facility’s operating costs through thoughtful design of a new site, or through a lighting retrofit of an existing site.

-Parmenter is actively enrolling its parking garages in this program, and continues to investigate energy retrofit options at all of its parking facilities.
+Parmenter Realty Partners is actively enrolling its parking garages in this program, and continues to investigate energy retrofit options at all of its parking facilities.

 Lights out!
 Houston is part of a long-term strategy to make Houston an energy conservation capital.
 The goal is to establish a sustained reduction in the use of non-essential electricity in commercial buildings.
 The downtown Houston area has approximately 35 million square feet of office space.
 It is estimated that by eliminating just 50% of the lights routinely left on overnight and on the weekends, the city can save 8.4M KW-Hours annually.